© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2025

 1.2.
 Learning Goals

-LG 1-1: Understand the benefits and goals of architecture documentation
+LG 1-1: Understand and explain the benefits and goals of architecture documentation

 Software architects understand that architecture documentation is not an end in itself.